acailly/nouvel/README.md

-# zDemocracy-lowtech
+# Nouvèl

-This is a simple RSS feed reader
+This is a simple news reader (RSS, twitter, etc.)

 This is also an example for a simpler and opinionated way of building apps

+(And it means "Nouvelles" in Gallo, which means "News" in French)

 ## Why?